In this post, you will learn about the importance of lower back strength and 3 simple lower back strengthening exercises for seniors.

 Back extension are good for learning proper muscle activation of the back as well as rehabilitating from back pain.
 They are not great for building actual back strength because you can’t really add resistance.
 Also, like we talked about before, the back works best when loaded isometrically, meaning it just holds the load and transfers force instead of actively trying to move it.

-The plank is an isometric exercise that teaches you the correct way to activate your core, the abdominal and the back muscles.
+The plank is an isometric exercise that teaches you the correct way to activate your core, abdominal and back muscles.
 The way you perform a plank correctly is the exact same way you activate your midsection during lifting something heavy.

-Back strength is very important for a healthy, pain free lower back.
-Even more important is to learn how to use your back, hips and legs correctly to avoid getting injuries in the first place.
+Back strength is very important for a healthy, pain-free lower back.
+Even more important is to learn how to use your back, hips, and legs correctly to avoid getting injuries in the first place.

 A healthy back truly is something you won’t appreciate until you get back pain.
 A bad back is a real nuisance and you should do your best to avoid it at any cost.